 You can run composer using the

-When you run composer with Docker commands, you must use the Docker Hub PHP Image Tag that matches the Magento application version.
+When you run composer with Docker commands, you must use the Docker Hub PHP Image Tag that matches the Adobe Commerce application version.
 The following example uses PHP 7.3.
 You run this command from the project root directory.

 1 docker run -it -v $(pwd):/app/:delegated -v ~/.composer/:/root/.composer/:delegated magento/magento-cloud-docker-php:7.3-cli-1.1 bash -c "composer install&&chown www. /app/"